Harem Scarem: 2013–2019

-In February 2017 it was announced that Harem Scarem would appear at Rockingham Festival 2017, this to be held at Nottingham Trent University, UK, between October 20 and 22, 2017, the band scheduled to appear on Saturday 21st.
-In March 2017 it was disclosed that to mark their 30th year Harem Scarem's 14th studio album, United, would be released by Frontiers Records on May 12.
+In February 2017, it was announced that Harem Scarem would appear at Rockingham Festival 2017, this to be held at Nottingham Trent University, UK, between October 20 and 22, 2017, the band scheduled to appear on Saturday 21st.
+In March 2017, it was disclosed that to mark their 30th year Harem Scarem's 14th studio album, United, would be released by Frontiers Records on May 12.
 The 11-track album featured Harry Hess (lead vocals, keyboards), Pete Lesperance (guitars, bass, keyboards), long-time drummer Creighton Doane, and backing vocals from original drummer Darren Smith (who played live drums for the band on tour dates).

 In the Q3 of 2018, Harem Scarem began writing their 15th studio album which was set to be released in 2020.
 In Q3 2019, the then to be named 15th studio album was in the process of being mastered by Harry Hess of HBOMB Mastering.
 Also during 2019 the third First Signal album, Line of Fire was released by Frontiers.

-2020 - present
+2020–present

-"Change The World", Harem Scarem's 15th album was released on March 4, 2020.
+Change the World, Harem Scarem's 15th studio album was released on March 4, 2020.
 Several versions of the album have been released including a deluxe edition featuring a DVD and bonus material.
-From the album, Frontiers released three promotional videos, these for (Change The World), (Aftershock) and (Death Of Me).
-On 16 January 2021 on their official Facebook page the band teased that work had started on their 16th studio album.
+From the album, Frontiers released three promotional videos, these for "Change The World", "Aftershock" and "Death Of Me".
+On January 16, 2021 on their official Facebook page the band teased that work had started on their 16th studio album.

-On 7 February 2022 on the band's Facebook page it was revealed that the fourth First Signal album Closer to the Edge would be released on 8 April 2022.
-An initial music video (Don't Let It End) had been posted by Frontiers Music on YouTube on 3 February, and a second (Show Me The Way) was posted on 16 March 2022.
+On February 7, 2022, on the band's Facebook page it was revealed that the fourth First Signal album Closer to the Edge would be released on April 8, 2022.
+An initial music video "Don't Let It End" had been posted by Frontiers Music on YouTube on February 3, and a second "Show Me The Way" was posted on March 16, 2022.